holaphil/garbarnation-aab73/content/pages/episodes/episode-3.md

 layout: post
 tags:
   - content/data/tags/tag-rmyeos2cc.json
+excerpt: >-
+  Great memorabilia with a sports bar vibe, Mike Hastings Le Bar is a great example of a work in progress.
 ---
 If you're a Formula One or Buffalo Sabres fan, the simple, sports bar vibe of Le Bar is the garage bar for you.
 It's worth a visit for the hockey horn app, which has to be seen (and heard) to be believed.
 A casual garage bar (GarBar) with great memorabilia, Le Bar is a great example of a work in progress.